NVIDIA/aistore/sdk/python/README.md

 and so on.

-For more information and usage examples, please see [Jupyter notebook](/sdk/python/sdk-tutorial.ipynb) tutorial.
+For more information and usage examples, please see [SDK tutorial (Jupyter Notebook)](/sdk/python/sdk-tutorial.ipynb).

 ## AIS supports multiple [backends](/docs/providers.md)